Job hunting, lesson plans, and teaching tips

 Job related websitesIf you're looking for a teaching position in Japan or it's time for a change, browse these job sites.

 Lesson plans and other teaching resourcesRunning out of ideas and textbooks?
-These sites are just what you need.
-Heaps of lesson plans and other useful teaching materials.
+These sites are just what you need with heaps of lesson plans and other useful teaching materials.

-SchedulingKeep a schedule for lessons you have set, don't want to suffer double-booking hassles.
+SchedulingKeep a schedule for lessons you have set as you don't want to suffer double-booking hassles.

-Getting readyAs a private teacher have some sort of level check for your first meeting with a student as it can serve two purposes.
+Getting readyIt is good practice for private teachers to have some sort of level check for a first meeting with a student as it can serve two purposes.